 Stowe School sends a letter of request for welfare and child protection records, for all new pupils, within the first week of admission.
-Where children leave Stowe school the DSL will ensure their child protection file is transferred to the new school or college as soon as possible.
+Where a child leaves Stowe the DSL will ensure their child protection file is transferred to the new school or college as soon as possible.
 This will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.